Sorites paradox: Original formulation

+One grain of sand is not considered to be a heap of sand.
+So the argument, although seeming valid and with plausible premises, has a false conclusion, which makes it a paradox, according to a popular (though not universally accepted) academic definition of "paradox".

 Variations

+There are many variations of the sorites paradox, some of which allow consideration of the difference between "being" and "seeming", that is, between a question of fact and a question of perception; this may be seen to be relevant when the argument hinges on each change being "imperceptible".

 Another formulation is to start with a grain of sand, which is clearly not a heap, and then assume that adding a single grain of sand to something that is not a heap does not cause it to become a heap.
 Inductively, this process can be repeated as much as one wants without ever constructing a heap.
 A more natural formulation of this variant is to assume a set of colored chips exists such that two adjacent chips vary in color too little for human eyesight to be able to distinguish between them.
 Then by induction on this premise, humans would not be able to distinguish between any colors.

-The removal of one drop from the ocean, will not make it 'not an ocean' (it is still an ocean), but since the volume of water in the ocean is finite, eventually, after enough removals, even a litre of water left is still an ocean.
+The removal of one drop from the ocean, will not make it "not an ocean" (it is still an ocean), but since the volume of water in the ocean is finite, eventually, after enough removals, even a litre of water left is still an ocean.

 This paradox can be reconstructed for a variety of predicates, for example, with "tall", "rich", "old", "blue", "bald", and so on.
+The version about baldness, where it is argued that adding a single hair does not make a bald man no longer bald, is known as the "falakros", from the Greek for "bald" (φαλακρός).
 Bertrand Russell argued that all of natural language, even logical connectives, is vague; moreover, representations of propositions are vague.